For want of a nail

 "For want of a nail" is a proverb, having numerous variations over several centuries, reminding that seemingly unimportant acts or omissions can have grave and unforeseen consequences through a domino effect.

-Poet George Herbert recorded it in 1640 as "For want of a naile the shoe is lost, for want of a shoe the horse is lost, for want of a horse the rider is lost."
-A longer version noted by Benjamin Franklin in 1758 runs:
+Poet George Herbert included it in a 1640 collection of aphorisms as "For want of a naile the shoe is lost, for want of a shoe the horse is lost, for want of a horse the rider is lost."
+Benjamin Franklin, in his 1758 Poor Richard's Almanack, recorded a longer version:

 For want of a nail the shoe was lost;

 for want of a shoe the horse was lost;